saferwall/saferwall/docs/DEPLOYING-DEV.md

 11. Edit your host file to setup a dns entry for for the services running inside the cluster:
     - Minikube: `echo "$(minikube ip) mysaferwall.com api.mysaferwall.com" | sudo tee -a /etc/hosts`
     - Kind: `echo "127.0.0.1 mysaferwall.com api.mysaferwall.com" | sudo tee -a /etc/hosts`
-12. Open the browser and naviguate to `mysaferwall.com` and `api.mysaferwall.com` and *add an certificate exception* for both domains.
+12. Open the browser and navigate to `mysaferwall.com` and `api.mysaferwall.com` and *add an certificate exception* for both domains.
 13. Create a user so you can start scanning files.